ocalvet/go_basics/README.md

 # Go Basics

-This repository contains data structures and algorithms implemented in go
+This repository contains data structures and algorithms implemented in go.
+The project is structure in such a way that each folder contains either an implamentation of an algorithm or an implementation of a data structure.

 ## How to run